iotserver24/anipro-app/deeplink_documentation.md

 2. **Decoding Issues**: Ensure the episode ID is properly decoded using `decodeURIComponent()` when handling the deeplink
 3. **Token Format**: Verify that the complete episode ID with token is being used (format: `animeId$ep=episodeNumber$token=uniqueToken`)
 4. **API Compatibility**: Confirm that the episode ID format matches what the API expects
+5. **Missing UI Elements**: If the anime title or episode list is not showing when accessing from a shared link, ensure the app is extracting the anime ID from the episode ID and fetching the necessary data

 ## Conclusion

 Deeplinks using the `anisurge://` scheme provide a powerful way to navigate directly to content within the AniSurge app.
 By implementing proper deeplink handling, the app offers a seamless experience for users sharing and accessing content across different platforms.

-The updated episode sharing format that includes the complete episode ID with token ensures that users can directly access specific episodes without errors.
+The updated episode sharing implementation now provides a complete user experience by:
+1. Using the full episode ID with token to ensure accurate playback
+2. Extracting the anime ID to fetch and display proper anime information
+3. Showing both anime title and episode title in the header
+4. Providing access to the full episode list for easy navigation

+These enhancements ensure that users can enjoy a consistent experience whether they access content through the app's navigation or via shared links.